A Guide to Montalcino: Tuscany’s Top Wine Town

 February – Benvenuto Brunello

-Calling all wine enthusiasts, the Benvenuto Brunello is the event in Montalcino you should be aiming to experience!
+Calling all wine enthusiasts, the Benvenuto Brunello is the event in Montalcino you should plan to experience!
 Every February, everyone gathers in the town center in honor of the new vintage of Brunello di Montalcino being launched for public consumption.

 August – Torneo d’Apertura delle Cacce